 That doesn’t mean we shouldn’t regulate the big platforms, correct for algorithmic bias, and fight troll-farm manipulation.
 Scholars such as Safiya Umoja Noble, Frank Pasquale, and Kate Crawford have offered among the most sophisticated and compelling visions of what such regulations would look like.
 But what if we can’t return Pandora’s Platform to the Amazon warehouse we ordered it from?
 Coping with platform capitalism — a term coined by German theory blogger Sascha Lobo — means figuring out how we need to change our vocabulary and categories, and how we need to update our critical frameworks, for our new reality.

 Franklin Foer’s World Without Mind: The Existential Threat of Big Tech, is not up to the task.
 Foer’s book is The West Wing of broadsides in the increasingly heated debate about tech, wistfully grafting dead values onto a new reality.
 It points out, with erudition and whip-smart turns of phrase, just how bad things are.
 Its title promises a lot more than it gives, since the book focuses heavily on Foer’s sour experience with Facebook co-founder Chris Hughes and the digital takeover of the New Republic, which led to Foer’s eventual unceremonious firing.
 The broadside is expert.
 Foer argues that “the ascendant monopolies of today aspire to encompass all of existence,” in an attempt to “overhaul the entire chain of cultural production, so that they can capture greater profit.”
 These attempts have led to a monopoly situation, but a monopoly over things like our ability to “contemplate.”
-Jeff Bezos inserts himself as gatekeeper into the journalistic community — most obviously through his purchase of the Washington Post — but disavows the role of gatekeeper itselfhas returned to a central role,, deferring editorial judgments to clicks.
+Jeff Bezos inserts himself as gatekeeper into the journalistic community — most obviously through Amazon’s purchase of the Washington Post — but disavows the role of gatekeeper, deferring editorial judgments to clicks.

 This is certainly a necessary critique, but it’s skewed toward Foer’s experience in publishing, so much so that the model he wishes we could return to is simply the old-world publishing empire associated with what he calls the “Acela corridor elite.”
 The platform monopolies profess “the values of the sixties” and want to “radically remake the production of culture,” shifting from a “competitive marketplace of ideas” (governed by gatekeepers like Foer himself) toward a “conformism” that threatens to flatten cultural creativity to consensus.
 These behemoths pay pathetically little in taxes, a wrong that might be righted, he writes hopefully, by “The Big One,” a hack to end all hacks.
 This hope is hackneyed (sorry).
 The longer-term solution, he argues, is to embrace paper and long-form reading, to voluntarily adopt non-platformed cultural diets.
 He calls this the “organic mind,” on analogy to Michael Pollan’s recommendations that we simply eat “real food.”
 We might remember here, though, that Amazon owns Whole Foods.
 The voluntarist solution falls flat in the face of the sheer size of the networks in question.
 Competitors in small retail and small publishing can’t afford to opt out of Amazon.
 The call for a “Data Protection Authority” (something like the General Data Protection Regulation set to go into effect in the EU in May) comes late in the book and is too vague to be compelling.
 Foer establishes a kind of fictional space in which the values of yesteryear are the governing rules of critique.
 As he puts it, he was known at the New Republic as a “nostalgist.”
 And he is.
 His nostalgia makes his critique lose its bite, since its categories are already outdated.
 We might take a more general lesson: calls to regulation based on pre-digital critical frameworks make critique conservative.
 Lacking the conceptual tools to envision progress, liberals are the conversatives now.